facelessuser/wcmatch/docs/src/markdown/pathlib.md

 If it is desired, you can force exclusion patterns, when no inclusion pattern is provided, to assume all files match unless the file matches the excluded pattern.
 This is done with the [`NEGATEALL`](#pathlibnegateall) flag.

-If used with the extended glob feature, patterns like `!(inverse|pattern)` will be mistakenly parsed as an exclusion pattern instead of as an inverse extended glob group.
-See [`MINUSNEGATE`](#pathlibminusnegate) for an alternative syntax that plays nice with extended glob.

 #### `pathlib.NEGATEALL, pathlib.A` {: #pathlibnegateall}

 `NEGATEALL` can force exclusion patterns, when no inclusion pattern is provided, to assume all files match unless the